repoze/repoze.vhm/README.txt

     The filter requires no configuration; it can be added to any pipeline via its egg name: "egg:repoze.vhm#vhm_xheaders".

+  'repoze.vhm#path' WSGI Filter

+    As a fallback for proxies which cannot add headers to proxied requests, this filter implements the same path-based virtual hosting syntax used by the Zope2 Virtual Host Monster.
+Because this syntax is quite arcane (so much that there is a web-app for generating the rewrite rules!), this filter is not recommended except for environments which cannot be configured to add headers (e.g., Apache has 'mod_rewrite' enabled, but cannot be changed to enable 'mod_headers').

+    When configured as WSGI middleware, this filter will convert the path information in the environment from the classic "Zope2 virtual hosting mungned URL" into the "standard" CGI environment variables outlined above.
+It will also place repoze.vhm-specific environment variables into the WSGI environment for consumption by repoze.zope2 (or another application which chooses to use its services).

+    If this filter is placed into the pipeline in front of a Zope 2 application, the standard Virtual Host Monster object ('/virtual_hosting') may be deleted, as it is no longer necessary.
+    However, it does not need to be deleted; repoze.vhm will work if it is present.

+    The filter requires no configuration; it can be added to any pipeline via its egg name: "egg:repoze.vhm#vhm_path".

   repoze.vhm Virtual Hosting Model